Lena Waithe Wrote The "Black Bonnie & Clyde" Movie We Need — Here's Your First Look

 Bonnie and Clyde, who?

-Queen & Slim hits theaters on November 27.
+Queen & Slim will be out in the UK in early 2020.
 Watch the full trailer below:

 Advertisement